updated with the help of Agasel in November 2015

 After nearly a year of toying with the idea, buying the prep books and finally buckling down to study, I got around to taking that stupid thing.

 Psst!
 The format changed.
 Like, really, really drastically throw-your-stupid-refranes-book-in-the-hogueras changed.
 But, when I walked into the International House in Cádiz, I kind of didn’t know this, despite Lauren’s warnings and even the Instituto Cervantes announcing it.
-Alas, there were no books available for the C1 or C2 formats, so I gleefully skipped over the grammar sections and watched an insane amount of news in Spanish.
+Alas, there were no books available for the new C1 or C2 formats, so I gleefully skipped over the grammar sections and watched an insane amount of news in Spanish.
 Because, duh, the DELE don’t like no tontos.

 I followed Marina up a tight, winding staircase to the top floor.
-My bag and coat joined two others: one was the Asian girl completing her oral exam in front of the judges, the tribunal, and the other preparing her…wait!
+My bag and coat joined two others: one was the girl completing her oral exam in front of the judges, the tribunal, and the other preparing her…wait!
 She’s preparing something?

-At 8 o’clock sharp (Bravo, Spain!), Marina led me into a small classroom that had remnants of a young learners class in it.
+At 8 o’clock sharp (bravo, Spain!), Marina led me into a small classroom that had remnants of a young learners class in it.
 In front of the sturdy table sat two stark white folders.
 “Option 2 is a bit shorter,” Marina said as she pulled the door behind me.
 I read : La participación de jóvenes el el proceso político.”
 Ew, no. Option 1 it would have to be, a topic debated and groaned about in the halls of St. Mary’s: Spain’s push for the retirement age to be changed to 67 from 65.
 Coming from a long day of work, it seemed like something I could talk about when giving my personal opinion.

 During the 20 minutes given to read the article enclosed in the folders, the candidato must read and take notes to prepare a four-to-six minute speech about the topic.
 Then, the interviewer will give the candidate the opportunity to establish and defend his opinion.
 Finally, the candidate is presented with a hypothetical situation and four photos, and he must talk about it and choose the best picture of the situation, defending the decision.

 By 8pm, the tribunal had already seen well more than a dozen candidates.
-The handle to the door was icy cold as I pulled it shut, and I immediately regretted my decision to wash my hands in the bathroom – the soap dispenser had left a huge stain on the lower half of my dress.
+The handle to the door was icy cold as I pulled it shut, and I immediately regretted my decision to wash my hands in the bathroom – a soap dispenser disaster had left a huge stain on the lower half of my dress.
 I hastily explained my disheveled appearance and accepted their laughter.

 After a few basic questions about how I ended up in Spain and how I learned Spanish, I gave my presentation, focusing on the article’s scientific evidence for abhorring the law proposal.
 The first few sentences felt choked, but noticing that the interviewer wasn’t writing anything on the blank paper before me, I suddenly felt eased.
-Being the last interviewee of the day, it seemed quick.
+Being the last interviewee of the day, the interrogation seemed quick.
 Using my own experience teaching, I spoke easily about my own hesitations at the new proposal.

-After completing the third part – pictures of work situations and speaking about which suited my personality best – I gathered my lone bag and said goodbye to Marina, knowing we’d see each other in 12 hours.
+After completing the third section – four pictures of work situations and speaking about which suited my personality best – I gathered my lone bag and said goodbye to Marina, knowing we’d see each other in 12 hours.
 Bursting into the cold air, I was relieved that Gustav, a tall Swede, had opted to switch with me and do his entire exam Friday, leaving me to get the most worrisome part out-of-the-way.

 After a quick stroll around the star-shaped peninsula that the old city sits on, I had two beers and some pizza (hey, I earned it!) before retiring to my hotel.
-The long week at work, coupled with sheer mental exhaustion made for a heavy párpados.
+The long week at work, coupled with sheer mental exhaustion, made for a heavy párpados.

 The following morning, I reached the testing center.
 Fourteen names appeared on the door immediately off the lobby – a long, thin room with NIVEL C1 written in messy script on the whiteboard. ¿Catherine?
 Candidata cuatro, José Manuel, the tribunal boss, said, a slight smile crossing his face.
 I wished him a good morning and laid my eraser, three sharpened pencils and a pack of tissues on the table ahead of me and settled in for four hours of castellano.
 When we were all seated, JM explained the last-minute instructions – we had to use the pens provided, were allowed to mark up test booklets and that there was a slight mistake on the oral competency exam.